Lalitkumar21/Human-Activity-Workspace-Utilization-Analysis-System/README.md

 ### <ins> station-model.ipynb </ins> - model without UI which:

-Takes CCTV video as an input
+➔Takes CCTV video as an input

-Detects people using YOLOv8
+➔Detects people using YOLOv8

-Tracks movement over time
+➔Tracks movement over time

-Checks whether people are inside predefined work zones (ROIs)
+➔Checks whether people are inside predefined work zones (ROIs)

-Classifies activity states:
+➔Classifies activity states:

 Working
 Moving
 Idle

-Displays live analytics
+➔Displays live analytics

-Generates downloadable activity log
+➔Generates downloadable activity log

 ### <ins> with UI-design </ins>: Folder which does the same thing but it have gui interface via streamlit which can also have the feature to deploy the model